How Are Solar Panels Made?

 Next, the ingots are precisely cut into wafers as thin as paper using a wire saw.
 These wafers require an anti-reflective coating to prevent the reflection of sunlight, which reduces the panel’s ability to absorb sunlight and generate energy.

-Treat Wafers
+Step 3: Treat the Wafers

 The wafers from Step 3 are then treated with a sunlight-absorbing coating and given metal conductors to produce a grid-like surface that can convert sunlight into electricity.
 Then, to create a negative electrical charge, a thin layer of phosphorus is applied on top of the wafers in a hot chamber.
 Now having a positive-negative junction, the cell is capable of generating electricity.

-Configure Solar Cells
+Step 4: Configure the Solar Cells

 Finally, solder any metal connectors to link the cells together in a matrix-like configuration.
 Solar panels typically have between 48 and 72 cells, depending on the size of the application and the energy needs.

-Frame Solar Cells
+Step 5: Frame the Cells

 Once the cells are connected, they are sealed into a vinyl or rubber acetate.
 The panel is placed in a frame under a sheet of 6-7 mm glass on the front side and polymer-based material on the backside to keep dirt, water, and other foreign substances from getting in.

 The finished product is now ready to test for functionality and performance at fixed laboratory conditions, also called Standard Test Conditions (STC), which are consistent across the industry and allow for comparison against other products.
-Within the manufacturer’s facility, the panel is put in a flash tester, which reveals the voltage, efficiency, impact, temperature tolerance, power output, and current of the panel.
+Within the manufacturer’s facility, the panel is put in a flash tester, which reveals the voltage, efficiency, impact, temperature tolerance, solar power output, and current of the panel.

 The panel is also carefully inspected and cleaned before being shipped to a business or a house.